 Answering the question posed by the topic of this post would be very difficult, as preferences vary with individuals and location.
 While Brazilians prefer their own Jiu-Jitsu, those in the Far East prefer Judo and Karate, and the Europeans and Americans prefer boxing and kickboxing.

 Because it’s impossible to single out one martial art as the best, we would rather be looking at the five best martial arts for self defense.
 Our choice of these five is because they are very helpful for self-defense purposes, they are easy to learn quickly, and they are very popular, too.
 In no particular order, here are our five top finishers:

-Top Five Best Martial Arts For Self Defense or Personal Protection in 2023
+Best Martial Arts For Self Defense or Personal Protection

 In kickboxing, you are trained to deliver lethal kicks and blows efficiently and powerfully without being telegraphed.
 Another smart kickboxing move is to quickly grab his hand with the weapon (if your attacker is holding one other than a gun) and head butt him on the face, particularly on the nose.
 Kickboxers are also trained to endure pain and damage to any part of the body.